ietf-rats-wg/eat/draft-ietf-rats-eat.md

 When these claims appear in evidence, they SHOULD not be passed through the verifier into attestation results.

-### cti and jti (Token ID) Claims

-CWT defines the "cti" claim.
-JWT defines the "jti" claim.
-These are equivalent in EAT and carry a unique token identifier as they do in JWT and CWT.

 ### iat (Timestamp) Claim

 The "iat" claim defined in CWT and JWT is used to indicate the